Two World Wars, One Extraordinary Life - The Memoirs of Centenarian William Stone

 William Stone's long and remarkable life is documented

-This autobiography bridges two wars and encompasses the remarkable episodes and adventures.
-It was an ordinary life lived in extraordinary times.
-He died at a time when the navy is attempting to embrace new ships that bear scant resemblance to those that William knew and face the challenges of a world that shrinks with every bold technological advance.
+It was an ordinary life lived in extraordinary times, and he witnessed many of the significant events of his era.
+He died at a time when the navy is attempting to embrace new ships that bear scant resemblance to those that William knew so well and face the challenges of a world that shrinks with every bold technological advance.
 His was a different kind of boldness.
 This is his astonishing story.

 “Part of Bill's appeal is that he represented a lost world, when Britain really did rule the waves.
 This charming book goes a long way to bringing that world back to life”

 “Fascinating . . . an extraordinary look at a life that spanned three centuries”

 “[Stone's] memoirs immortalise the astonishing story of 'an ordinary man living in extraordinary times'”